aycanogut/front-end-resources/README.md

 # 👋 Introduction

-This project intend to collect every single resource about web development (mostly front-end) and design in one place.
+This project intends to collect all the resources related to web development (mostly front-end) and design in one place.

 ## Website